faridamuss/jungle-rails/README.md

 ## Future implementations for improvements

-Jungle is a work in progress and has opportunity for new features and improvements of existing features
+Jungle is a work in progress and has opportunity for new features and improvements of existing features:
 - sign up and login pages lack style;
 - admin authorization is basic and should be updated to be user-specific;
 - user interface in the admin dashboard lacks cohesive style;
 - categories within the admin page could be made clickable;
-- email receipts have not yet been implemented for purchases
+- email receipts have not yet been implemented for purchases.